BrandonDeoram/GeassAnimeWebsite/README.md

 # Geass Anime Website

-Welcome to the Geass Anime Website!
-This is a full-stack web application built with the MERN stack, combining HTML/CSS for the frontend, React.js for the interactive user interface, Node.js with Express.js for the server-side logic, and MongoDB for the database.
-This README file will guide you through the features and steps to run the web app successfully.
+This project is a Geass Anime Website built using the MERN stack (HTML/CSS, React.js, Node.js, MongoDB).
+The website allows users to explore and manage their anime watchlist.
+It utilizes the Jikan API to fetch anime data.

 ## Features